Utilities and Districts

 Supervision to Assist with Monitoring of Water District Activities

 Publications for Water Districts are available to assist water district activities and the compliance of state laws.
 The website provides information to customers, consultants, board members, and employees.
-The review of applications and petitions to appoint district boards are also updated.
+Applications and petitions to appoint district boards are also available.

 The Creation of Districts

 A water district is a local, governmental entity that provides limited services to its customers and residents, such as: Municipal Utility Districts, Water Control and Improvement Districts, Special Utility Districts and River Authorities.
-General Guides and other forms can be found at the Texas Water Districts website.
+General Guidance is available by accessing Chapter 293.
+General information concerning water districts are found at the following: website.

 The Review of Bonds for Districts